Utilization Management

 To view your prior authorization lists, log into your member portal at hally.com and click “Authorizations” in the banner.
 See the section, “Do I Need a Prior Authorization?”

-You can also contact our Customer Solutions team by calling the number on the back of your health plan ID card or by email at FCCCustomerService@FirstCarolinaCare.com.
+You can also contact our Customer Solutions team by calling the number on your health plan ID card or by email at FCCCustomerService@FirstCarolinaCare.com.

 We strive to meet all regulatory requirements and have dedicated nurses, social workers and physicians reviewing requests.